87Bitz92/mad_libs_project/README.md

 # First Python Project

-For my first python project, I'll be creating a MadLibs game.
+For my first python project, I'll be creating a MadLibs game!